Tunnel-Labs/typegeese/readme.md

 ## Implementation

-Under the hood, the `Schema(...)` function always returns the `Object` constructor and is only used for type inference:
+The `Schema(...)` function is used purely for type inference and returns the `Object` constructor at runtime:

 ```typescript
 class User extends Schema('User')<User> {}